Image

 Dental care for pets

-Dental care for pets is of high importance to their every day care.
-You brush your teeth every day, that comes natural to you.
+Home dental care for pets is very important.
+You brush your teeth every day; that comes natural to you.
 But when it comes to brushing our pets teeth it seems that a high majority of us forget to do so.
-It is actually believed that 38% of dog owners do not brush their dogs teeth at all, 44% of dog owners occasionally brush their dogs teeth, and only 18% brush at least once a week.
+It is believed that 38% of dog owners do not brush their dogs teeth at all, 44% of dog owners occasionally brush their dogs teeth, and only 18% brush at least once a week.

-This is Poppy’s teeth just days before her dental procedure.
+This picture shows Poppy’s teeth just days before her dental procedure:

 Graham:

-“Poppy had smelly breath for around two months prior to her dental.
+“Poppy had smelly breath for around two months prior to her dental procedure.
 We brushed her teeth weekly (or close to!) for most of her life.
 She has also had two ‘scale and polish’ procedures in her lifetime.
 Visually, her teeth looked okay.
 Perhaps a small amount of plaque here and there, so the cause of the smell was not obvious at first.
-She saw Jack who noted she perhaps had slight inflammation in her gum so she had a course of anti-biotics.
-As suspected by Jack, the smell went away, but came back.
-This is an indication that further investigation is needed.
-Other than a bad smell, we noticed Poppy had started licking quite a bit, or more than normal anyway.
-She is a tough little Terrier, so she didn’t show obvious signs of pain.
-This where I’ll hand it over to Jack to explain in more depth, as I’m not a vet, and she is only a little Border Terrier, and neither of us are a member of the royal college for veterinary surgeons!
+She saw Jack who noted she perhaps had slight inflammation in her gum so she had a course of antibiotics.
+As Jack predicted, the smell went away, but came back after the end of the course.
+Further investigation was needed.

 Jack:

-In the first session we removed nine teeth.
-All of the teeth removed would have been causing Poppy pain and she is much better after having had them removed.
-We would not have been able to find and treat these teeth without an examination under anaesthetic.
-Back to Poppy!”
+In the first operation we removed nine teeth.
+All of the teeth removed would have been causing Poppy pain and she is much better after having had them extracted.
+We would not have been able to identify and treat these teeth without an examination under anaesthetic.
+Over to Poppy!”

 Poppy: